Accepting My Childless Life

 Now, I realize that a foreign exchange student is not your own child.
 You do not adopt this kid and she has loving parents back in her home country.
 But, our exchange program was very explicit that if you decided to host, you were to welcome this kid into your home and treat her as your daughter.
 You were her host parents and she was your exchange daughter and so, you were a family.

 Of course, “family” doesn’t happen for everyone.
 I’ve heard plenty of awful stories.
 But for us, a miracle occurred.
 The daughter we had always wanted came into our home and we did become family.
 I describe our story as “When dreams collide, love explodes.”
 We had an absolutely incredible experience with Bruna during her 6 months in the United States.
 And we have continued to develop our relationship since she has gone back to Brazil.
-She has visited us four times and we have visited her once.
+She has visited us and we have visited her.
 Her Brazilian family is amazing and her parents openly share Bruna with us, accepting us into their family with open arms!

 And our story is not unique.
 Friends that we made while hosting keep in touch with their kids, too.
 And their exchange sons and daughters have come back to visit them as well.